swisstackle/grind75/README.md

 ## Build

 Each directory has a Makefile.
-Just hit 'make build' and it will build a binary 'main'.
+Just hit `make build` and it will build a binary `main`.